 4 Revenue refers to the income derived by a company from the relevant activity in a fiscal year.
-A company's revenue-based involvement is assessed based on either: actual revenues or percentage of revenues derived from the relevant area of involvement reported by the company; or, where a company does not report this information, an estimate of the revenue based on, for example, a review of business segment revenues, sales data and/or quantity and quality of disclosed product information.
+A company's revenue-based involvement is assessed for each activity individually, based on either: actual revenues or percentage of revenues derived from the relevant area of involvement reported by the company; or, where a company does not report this information, an estimate of the revenue based on, for example, a review of business segment revenues, sales data and/or quantity and quality of disclosed product information.
+Where a company is involved in one or more of the activities outlined, the revenue-based involvement is not applied in aggregate.